 - Landlords who rent single-family homes without any form of advertising or real estate agent help, and don't own more than 3 homes.

 However, the aforementioned exemptions don't exist at the federal level.
-This means that each state is free to enact their own laws that don't allow for any exemptions to the Fair Housing Act.
+This means that each state is free to enact their own laws that don't allow for any exemptions to the Fair Housing Laws.

 What is Familial Status Discrimination?

-As aforementioned, 'familial status' is one of the protected characteristics.
+As aforementioned, 'familial status' is one of the protected characteristics under the fair housing law.

 In general, familial status applies to women who are pregnant, or parents, legal custodians, or guardians with kids below the age of 18 years old.

 As a landlord in Texas, you are prohibited from discriminating against tenants who have children.
-However, you are allowed to limit occupancy of a unit for fire and other safety reasons.
+However, you are allowed to limit occupancy of a unit for fire and other safety reasons so long as it doesn't fall under discriminatory housing practices.
 You can do all in your power to offer reasonable accommodation to larger families, but safety rules must be followed.

 Tenant-on-Tenant Discrimination – Can You be Held Liable?